Cuba Travel Frequently Asked Questions

 We recommend three nights for Havana-only stays.
 A four-night visit allows for an additional day trip to areas outside of Havana.
 For trips that include stays in Trinidad/Cienfuegos and/or other country-side destinations, we recommend 6 – 8 night visits.
 Reach out to us with any special requests such as scuba diving or birding which may require longer stays.

 Day trips can include the beautiful beaches of Varadero (a two-hour drive each way from/to Havana), but more than a day at the beach does not qualify as a “Support for the Cuban People” cultural interaction.
 Havana is full of amazing sights, sounds, and tastes and offers so much to explore and enjoy!
 US sanctions’ restrictions do not bind travelers who are non-US citizens so that they may stay at the beach.
 Expect 3.5-star Caribbean all-inclusive resort accommodations in Varadero.
 NEW – The Kempinski has opened a 5-star luxury beach property with over-water bungalows in Cayo Guillermo.
 Reach out to us for more information.

 Do you work with Luxury Travel Advisors?

 ABSOLUTELY.
-We are dedicated to collaborating with luxury travel advisors, and we pride ourselves on providing their VIP clients exceptional – and exclusive – Cultural Cuba travel experiences and unparalleled service.
+In fact we are a B2B company dedicated to collaborating with luxury travel advisors, and we pride ourselves on providing their VIP clients exceptional – and exclusive – Cultural Cuba travel experiences and unparalleled service.
 Reach out to us for proposal information or you can register for our travel advisor portal here.